Turmo-A-Terrassa/3DEnvironments/README.md

  - Leads did not have the base code for when they were expected to.
 When asked about this, they said they did not understand what they were asked for.
  - Producers had access to the tasks after the development was done.
 They were neither informed about their course of action
  - Lead developers started working passed their deadline and adapted their deadlines without asking the producers or warning beforehand; the calendar had to be rearranged

+### What could be improved in the Production phase

+ - Producers should have been more strict about deadlines
+ - Producers should have been more strict about how the deliveries were made, giving a list of requirements to each team (for example, asking the Design Team for a list of props)
+ - The producers shouldn’t have been in contact with no-Leads

 ***